BarreraSlzr/session/README.md

 # Project Summary

+⚠️ For all enforceable rules and standards, see `.cursor/rules/`.
+This README is for usage, onboarding, and high-level documentation only.

 This project is a user authentication system built with Next.js.
 It includes various components and hooks to handle user registration, login, password reset, and session management.

 ## Main Entities and Relationships